 Shopify’s one-stop-shop e-commerce offering is very popular, but do its risks outweigh the pros?

 Shopify (NYSE: SHOP) is an all-in-one platform that allows small and medium-sized businesses to create and operate an e-commerce store with ease.
-With the rapid expansion of e-commerce and a lot of excitement among investors about Shopify, there is a lot to like about the company.
+With the rapid expansion of e-commerce in recent months due to the coronavirus and Shopify’s incredible run this year, there is a lot to like about the company.
 However, there are still some significant growth risks to consider:

 1. New market entrants

 With more and more retailers placing a heavier emphasis on e-commerce offerings, many new competitors to Shopify have been entering the market.
 The likes of WooCommerce and Squarespace are already major competitors for the creation of e-commerce platforms.
 For fulfillment services, Amazon (NASDAQ: AMZN) currently wears the crown.
 Square (NYSE: SQ) launched a similar offering in 2019, working with United Parcel Service (NYSE: UPS) as its fulfillment service.
 MercadoLibre (NASDAQ: MELI) has also gained a strong foothold in Latin America, making an entrance into that market very difficult.

 Big companies such as PayPal (NASDAQ: PYPL) and Google (NASDAQ: GOOGL) may also look to compete with Shopify down the line, further diluting the market.
 While these entrants would not spell the end for Shopify, it certainly would have a negative effect on its share price if these offerings were a success.
 We also know that Facebook (NASDAQ: FB) has joined the e-commerce money train with its Facebook Shops feature.

 2. Growth costs